 In my previous studio I had no room for a nightstand, let alone two, so this just goes to show how much more spacious this place is – yay!
 Oh, and sadly, you see my lone brushstroke lamp which is missing its partner – yeah, I broke it (sat on it, be more specific, though in my defense it was on the floor at the time).
 Cue sobbing face emoji!
 Still need to get a replacement.
 I was debating on maybe doing a different lamp – matching nightstands, different lamps?
 How do we feel about that?
 Probably not going to do that but it crossed my mind!

 This desk has been with me since I first moved to the city – it’s great because it stores a lot!
+It’s no longer available from Pottery Barn but this one is very similar.
 The loop chair was a secondhand find at Housing Works and I desperately want to get it refinished and cover the cushion in a fun fabric, but that will have to wait for now.

 Again, this all looks pretty much exactly as it did right when I moved in except that for a few weeks there was a glaring hole under the window which has finally been filled with my new sofa!
 Woohoo!
 That was a looong time coming, if you remember this post from a million years ago.
 I hemmed and hawed for a long time but finally settled on the Carmine sofa from Maiden Home in Dove Gray velvet, and I love it so much.
 Full post to come!
 By the way, one thing that’s been bothering me is the way the “living room” rug and “bedroom” rug come right up next to each other (you can see it better in the first picture of the apartment above) – anybody know any rules about that sort of thing?
 I feel like it looks kind of weird how they’re so close to each other but then I also kind of like how they define each space.
 Not quite sure what to do with that yet.